alexdrone/Store/README.md

 ### Transaction

-A transaction represent an excution of a given action.
+A transaction represent an execution of a given action.
 The dispatcher can run transaction in three different modes: `async`, `sync`, and `mainThread`.
 Additionally the trailing closure of the `run` method can be used to run a completion closure for the actions that have had run.